aws-samples/aws-health-aware/README.md

 # Introduction
 AWS Health Aware (AHA) is an automated notification tool for sending well-formatted AWS Health Alerts to Amazon Chime, Slack, Microsoft Teams, E-mail or an AWS Eventbridge compatible endpoint as long as you have Business or Enterprise Support.

+# What's New

+Release 2.2 introduces an updated schema for Health events delivered to an EventBridge bus.
+This allows simplified matching of events which you can then consume with other AWS services or SaaS solutions.
+Read more about the [new feature and how to filter events using EventBridge](https://github.com/aws-samples/aws-health-aware/blob/main/new_aha_event_schema.md).

 # Architecture